 We are people who have always affirmed human diversity.
 We have always looked to the future and seen new possibilities.
 We must do so again.
 Let us be the people who break down the arbitrary barriers that divide us from them.
 We are one, and love and hope will guide us.
 Let us, together with all our brothers and sisters, build a new way. — Peter Morales, former UUA President

-Second Thursday meet-ups at El Taller, 275 Essex Street Lawrence – Thurs., 6 – 8 pm
+Second Thursday meet-ups at El Taller, 275 Essex Street Lawrence – Thursdays from 6 – 8 pm

 These monthly gatherings are meant to be an opportunity for fellowship, discussion and planning around multicultural and racial justice issues.
 If you haven’t yet been to El Taller, summer is the perfect time to find out what you’ve been missing – great coffee, milkshakes, beer & wine, and a menu of delicious food, including breakfast burritos for dinner!
 Anyone is welcome – grab a bite and join the discussion.
 The evening often brings surprising conversations and intersections!